fullstack-development/developers-roadmap/frontend/middle-3/fp.md

 ## Algebraic Data Types
 * What are Algebraic Data Types (AlgDT)?
 * What is the difference between Sum Types and Unions?
-* Why Sums and Products are called so?
+* Why are Sums and Products called so?
-* Can two elements of the same AlgDT be same if they are build with different constructors?
 * Why AlgDT are called also inductive data types?
 * Why Sum Types are called also tagged union?
 What is a tag there?
 * How algebraic properties respected in AlgDT (like Symmetry, Identity, Associativity and Distributivity)?
 * What is a difference in tracking nullable values with Unions and with Sum Types?
-* Why is AlgDT well appropriate for the abstract syntax representation?
+* Why does AlgDT fit well for the abstract syntax tree representation?
 * Why AlgDT with pattern-matching is more type safe approach than Unions?
 * Why is exhaustiveness checking possible for AlgDT but impossible for objects with class hierarchy?
 * What are drawbacks of the AlgDT comparing with Unions?
-* What are advantages and drawbacks of the AlgDT comparing with Abstract Data Types?
-Can be one converted to another and how?
+* What are advantages and drawbacks of the hiding structure of some particular AlgDT?
 * Which invariants can be modeled with AlgDT and which cannot?

 ### Resources: